 Planning a Trip?
 Ask Your Question

-Located near the Garo Hills in Meghalaya in India about 3,000 feet above the sea level, the Balpakram National Park is a famous national park which is well known for its pristine beauty.
+Located in the southern Garo Hills in Meghalaya, about 167 Kms from Tura, Balpakram National Park lies at an elevation of about 3,000 feet above the sea level.
+The Park is a famous national park which is well known for its pristine beauty.
 The word Balpakram means the 'land of perpetual winds', and the national park is blessed with charming grace and breathtaking scenes.